Edwards, Francis Theodore WW1

 On February 24, 1917 Pte Edwards along with 49 other ranks left for the 21st Cdn Inf Bn as reinforcements, arriving on February 26, 1917.

-There are no entries in Pte Edwards’ Military File from February 26, 1917 to May 6, 1918.
-To track his movements, during this period, the War Diary of the 21st Canadian Infantry Battalion was used.
+There are no entries in Pte Edwards’ Military File from February 26, 1917, to May 6, 1918.
+During this period, the War Diary of the 21st Canadian Infantry Battalion was used to track his movements.

-When Pte Edwards arrived the Battalion had just relieved the 19th Cdn Inf Bn in the Front-Line in the Thelus Section.
-The trenches were reported in terrible shape with the mud knee deep in many places.
+When Pte Edwards arrived, the Battalion had just relieved the 19th Cdn Inf Bn on the Front Line in the Thelus Section.
+The trenches were reported to be in terrible shape, with the mud knee-deep in many places.
 The enemy was reported as quiet.
-On the 27th both sides were exchanging artillery fire.
+On the 27th, both sides exchanged artillery fire.
 In the afternoon, enemy trench mortars were very active.
 Enemy aeroplanes were overhead.
-Bn Patrols were out along the Front-Line, but encountered no enemy.
+Bn Patrols were out along the Front line but encountered no enemy.
 The 28th was reported as misty and very quiet.

 April 1917 – The Battalion remained in the tent camp.
 On the 1st the Bn received lectures on bombing.
 On the 2nd and 3rd they participated in a Brigade practice attack in a specially marked training area.
 On the 4th two Platoons proceeded to relieve two Platoons of the 31st Cdn Inf Bn in the right sub section of Thelus Sector.
 The two Platoons proceeded to orward position to prepare the trenches and cut wire prior to the rest of the Battalion taking over.
 During the 5th to 7th the balance of the Battalion continued to practice attack tactics.
 In the afternoon of the 8th the Battalion marched to Mont St. Eloy, where they rested.
 At 8:15 PM they moved overland to the orward area taking up their positions in the ”jumping off” trench.
 It was reported to Brigade HQ that they were in position by 4:00 AM on the morning of the 9th.